beingaturtle/beingaturtle.github.io/docs/task3.md

 By the end of this section, you will have learned the following:
 <ul>
-    <li id="staremoji"> ⭐&nbsp How to forward emails receive in your BCIT inbox to a different e-mail</li>
+    <li id="staremoji"> ⭐&nbsp How to forward e-mails from your BCIT inbox to a different e-mail address</li>
     <li id="staremoji"> ⭐&nbsp How to create filter sets and join different filters together</li>
 </ul>